Wednesday, October 28, 2015

 The baddies are a most interesting bunch and quite humorous.
 Sadly, the slightest contact will zap energy and potentially kill you.
 It seems nothing you do will permanently kill them - use your trusty collection of greasy spanners and kaboom they've gone but, seconds later, they are back for more.
 Argh, they are evil and relentless!!

-Actually, this is a good mechanic and helps keeps the game interesting without any empty or boring screens.
+Actually, this is a good mechanic and helps keep the game interesting without any empty or boring screens.
 Also, weapons can be upgraded by using the terminals but that costs money so don't forget to collect any coins scattered throughout.
 Expect nothing less than a challenge that requires much time and effort to get the best from it.

 The CryptO'pinion?